Question: What is emotional intelligence?

 Question: Are women more emotionally intelligent than men?

 Daniel Goleman: Well, I get asked that question in a different way, which is, are women more emotionally intelligent than men?
-And you have to remember that emotion intelligence is a range of abilities, self-awareness, emotional self-management, empathy, social skills.
+And you have to remember that emotional intelligence is a range of abilities, self-awareness, emotional self-management, empathy, social skills.
 Women tend to be better than men on average at empathy, particularly emotional empathy, sensing in the moment how the other person is feeling and also, at social skills, at keeping things feeling good between people in a group.
 Men, on the other hand, tend to be better on average at self-confidence, particularly in group, and at managing distressing emotions.
 But what’s very interesting is if you look at leaders who were in the top 10%, there’s no difference between the men and the women on any of those variables.
 In other words, you have a whole human being.
 So I would say that on average, there probably are differences men and women in this domain of ability.
 But as people develop their skills, as people become more effective, they pick up strengths in areas that they need.

 Question: What cultures have the highest emotional intelligence?

 Daniel Goleman: Well, I think that emotional intelligence as a universal but it looks different in different places.
 You know, Japan has a very rigid set of rules of social interaction, lots of subtleties.
-Americans typically blender in to the Japanese system, don’t get what’s going on.
+Americans typically blunder into the Japanese system, don’t get what’s going on.
 And, you know, it’s embarrassing but they wouldn’t recognize, necessarily, emotional intelligence in Japanese setting.
 Brazil is a very different culture.
 It’s very outgoing, you know, kind of like an Italian culture.
 And so, it will look different there but I think the fundamentals are the same.